yossiz16/microcOSM/README.md

 # OSM SEED

-osm-seed aims to provide an easily installable package for the OpenStreetMap software stack.
+microcosm aims to provide an easily installable package for the OpenStreetMap software stack.

 ## Why?